DomWilliams0/name-needed/.planning/backlog.md

 	* place walls (hollow rectangle)
 		* specify wall thickness and height
 * ai incentive to choose the same action as last tick
+* (sub)activities take an amount of ticks to complete
+* be able to block subactivities for a number of ticks, show progress bar up until end tick
+* food/drink vessels and wastage
+* refactor item usage to be less generic at the system level
+	* instead of iterating over holders with (using comp, inventory comp), iterate over *items* with (being used comp, edible comp), (being used comp, other usage comp) etc

 ## World generation
 * biomes